-In FIN-348 Kilns and Firing technology IV, a highlight of the second term, students will spend three days on Denman Island, BC, firing a Tozan-style Anagama wood-fired kiln, one of only three in existence in North America.
+In FIN-348 Kilns and Firing technology IV, a highlight of the second term, you will spend three days on Denman Island, BC, firing a Tozan-style Anagama wood-fired kiln, one of only three in existence in North America.

-Finally, students will complete a mandatory two-month practicum with two options:
+Before completing the program, you will complete a mandatory two-month practicum with two options: